There are many different ecosystems on our planet. The habitats of the respective ecosystems are all unique.

 Sadly, the Iberian lynx is now classified as endangered, thanks to accidents on the road, habitat loss, a decrease in food sources, and illegal hunting (both the Iberian and Eurasian lynx are protected against hunting legally.)

-Brown bears are another type of animal that lives in the forest!
+Brown bears are another type of animal that lives near volcanoes and in the forest!
 You will be able to find them in Europe, Asia, and North America.

 Brown bears are known as plantigrades, meaning they are able to stand up using their hind legs.
 Brown bears are excellent at using their hearing and sense of smell to guide them through the forest.